 Trust me, out of so many years of programming experience I can tell you this.
-The sure shot way to remember the programming concepts more clearly, is to build something.
+The sure shot way to remember the programming concepts more clearly is to build something.

 Learn Functional English

 English is the language of the Internet.
 Most of the things happening all over the world are mostly shared in English.
-So if you want to learn new things, be updated with latest trends, then you must learn English.
+So if you want to learn new things, be updated with the latest trends, then you must learn English.

 Some people will say, I can't speak English well, so I can't be a good developer?
 No, that's not what I mean.
-You don't necessarily need to speak english well, but need to understand it.
+You don't necessarily need to speak English well, but need to understand it.
 There's a difference.

 Contribute to the Open Source

-Now, lots of students asks me, "Sir, do you have any project idea for my college project?".
+Now, lots of students ask me, "Sir, do you have any project idea for my college project?".
 Or, "what projects shall I do?"
 Or "I didn't learn much because I didn't get any project to work on".

 The world is full of fascinating problems waiting to be solved

-Remember, software is never finished.
+Remember, the software is never finished.

-Just go to GitHub, signup yourself, start looking around and find project that you have interest in.
+Just go to GitHub, signup yourself, start looking around and find a project that you have interest in.
 Download the code, start using the software.